 6. Rochester Cathedral

-The desire to make the most of its space and collections has led to Rochester Cathedral to renovate the library and Crypt to create more display space.
-This has allowed for the creation of a state of the art exhibition area.
+The desire to make the most of its space and collections led to Rochester Cathedral to renovate the library and Crypt to create more display space.
+This allowed for the creation of a state of the art exhibition area.
 The centrepiece of the new exhibition is the Textus Roffensis, a document from 1122 which sets out English laws dating back to 600.
 The beautiful Crypt is also now a much more flexible space and is available for private hire.